 If you are a landscape photographer who is also interested in astrophotography, this panel is for you.

-You don’t need to buy an editing software specific to astrophotography.
+You don’t need to buy editing software specific to astrophotography.
 Particularly if you are a beginner, both Lightroom and Photoshop will do the job quite nicely.

 We have a post on best apps for astrophotography or milky way photography to check out next!